 73.)
-A man is driving along and sees three doors: a diamond door, a ruby door, and an emerald door.
+A man is driving along and sees three doors: a diamond, ruby, and emerald.
 Which does he open first?

 His car door.

 74.)
-Each day many people from all over the world come and visit me, however, they usually only stay for a couple of minutes.
+Each day, many people from around the world visit me; however, they usually only stay for a few minutes.
 I am considered by many to be very dirty, yet few people would want to live without me.
-And, whenever people come to see me, they show a part of themselves that they rarely show to others.
+And whenever people come to see me, they show a part of themselves that they rarely show to others.
 What am I?